 Priority WARD NEED WHY IS IT A NEED?
 AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 58 Wheelie bins, street names, house nr, speed bumps Mount Pleasant, Uitkyk Wheelie bins need to be budgeted for.
 Street names, house nr. speed bumps from Operational budget as needed.
 59 Youth Centre for disabled persons Development of youth centre not LG mandate.
 60 Play parks and Newly build houses Written request for play parks to be submitted for consideration via the ward committee to the administration 61 Spotlight on open ground opposite Moffat Hall 62 Stadium at sport field 63 Upgrading Mount Pleasant business centre.
 Open for more businesses.
-Ward 5 1 Houses Because we stay her for 13 years.
+WARD 5- Clir. .
+Valerie Pung upungu 1 Houses Because we stay her for 13 years.
 Tired of shacks and the floods, which are coming through the shacks.
 For independent youth to be able to stand on their own.
 Asazani Ward 5, Zwelihle Upgrading of Asazani & Transit Camp forms part of the Housing Programme and is planned for the 2017/2018 Financial Year.
 Only serviced sites will be provided, qualifying beneficiaries will be moved to the units on Site C2.
 R6,6 million , 2017/18, Capex , DORA 2 Speed humps Keeping children safe.
 Speeding drivers- safety measure Asazani, Alfred Nzo Ward 5, Zwelihle Submit written request via the Ward Committee to the Administration for investigation and evaluation.
 Funds from Ward allocation 3 Proper cleaning of the Stormwater pipes.
 Always is blocked then water do not run away easily.
 Asazani Ward 5, Zwelihle On-going maintenance 4 Sidewalks (pavements) For people to be able to walk on road sides than walking on the road.
-Ward 5, Zwelihle Kwasa Kwasa and Alfred Nzo streets Submit written request via the Ward Committee to the Administration for investigation and evaluation Fund from MIG funding 4 sidewalks (paverneriis) Because of running water Tarring of Iliza street Tarring of roads and extension of sidewalks Allied MZO Sileets investigation and evaluation.
-Tona horn mic tonaing 5 Tarred roads for safety of pedestrians lliza street Request to Infrastructure and Planning MIG funding
+Because of running water Ward 5, Zwelihle Kwasa Kwasa and Alfred Nzo streets Submit written request via the Ward Committee to the Administration for investigation and evaluation.
+Fund from MIG funding Tarred roads Tarring of Iliza street Tarring of roads and extension of sidewalks Request to Infrastructure and Planning MIG funding Tulled Todas Training of rodus and extension of sidewalks 11120 311661 Nequest to itiliashociole and rialling MIG Ioriaing